Last updated Feb 2026 · 9 min read

 This is the most reliable category.
 Food travels well, has clear provenance, and costs a fraction of what you'd pay for equivalent quality at home.
 What's worth taking back: aged pecorino romano from a proper alimentari, guanciale or 'nduja from a salumeria, artisanal dried pasta from a specialty shop, high-quality olive oil in a sealed tin, and regional wines that don't export widely.

 Testaccio Market and Mercato Trionfale are the most reliable sources.
+If you're combining food shopping with a meal, see the guide to Rome's best restaurants by neighborhood — Testaccio in particular rewards an early morning market visit followed by lunch nearby.
 Avoid the bulk truffle products sold near every monument — the truffle content in most of these is negligible and the oil is industrial.

-Taste Lazio PDO wines, cheeses, and cured meats with a local guide →
+PDO wines, cheeses, and cured meats with a local guide.

 Books, prints, and maps